top of page

 Dashboard (redacted).png

-To personalize the learning experience, employees can opt to display their scores on an anonymized, company-wide leaderboard.
+Employees can opt to display their scores on an anonymized, company-wide leaderboard.

 Leaderboard (Redacted).png